Austin Burton Edwards: Royal College of Science

 Having won a 1851 Royal Exhibition Scholarship for Science Research and free passage to England in 1932, he studied at the Royal College of Science at Imperial College London, and graduated Doctor of Philosophy (Ph.D.) and Diploma of Imperial College (D.I.C.) in 1934.

 C.S.I.R.O.

 Soon after his return to Australia, he was appointed Research Officer in the mineragraphic section of the Council for Scientific and Industrial Research (C.S.I.R.) in 1935.
 In the process, he became the associate of Frank L. Stillwell (1888-1963); and on Stllwell's retirement in 1953, Edwards became officer-in-charge of the mineragraphic section of what had become the Commonwealth Scientific and Industrial Research Organisation (C.S.I.R.O.).

 From 1941 to 1955 Edwards, while still at C.S.I.R., lectured part-time in geology at the University of Melbourne, occasionally offering postgraduate lectures.

 Death

 He collapsed and died in Rome on 8 October 1960 while on a working visit to Europe.
+He is buried in Rome's Cimitero Acattolico Non-Catholic Cemetery tomb 878.